 Casing soil should be stored in a place where it can’t be affected by influences from outside.
 Let’s see how the weather could actually damage your casing soil.

 Many patogenes are spread by wind.
 Placing the casing soil directly into a windy environment increases the risk of contamination of the material.

 Sunlight might harm your casing soil

 When the outside of the bigbags of casing soil freezes, the water in the casing soil groups together and turns into clumps of ice.
-Using the casing soil like this has consequenses for your filling quality.
-Frozen black peat has a lower water holding capacity than unfrozen black peat, which is not desirable.
+Using the casing soil like this has consequences for your filling quality.
+Frozen black peat has a lower water-holding capacity than unfrozen black peat, which is not desirable.

 Rain, snow and hail

 Obviously rain, snow and hail can cause the bigbags of casing soil to get dirty.
-It can also results in small puddles of water on top of the bigbags.
+It can also result in small puddles of water on top of the big bags.
 This type of stagnant water attracts insects, which increases the risk of diseases.

 In conclusion, it’s safe to say proper storage of casing soil is just as much a part of hygiene in mushroom growing as using clean equipment.
 Feel free to ask your sales advisor for advice if you’re not sure about the quality of your own local storage facilities.